lolmaxz/vrc-ts/README.md

 -   `searchAllWorlds`, `createWorld`, `listActiveWorlds`, `listFavoritedWorlds`, `listRecentWorlds`, `getWorldbyID`, `updateWorld`, `deleteWorld`, `getWorldMetadata`, `getWorldPublishStatus`, `publishWorld`, `unpublishWorld`, `getWorldInstance`

 !
 Marks of an asterics are either not yet implemented or yet to be added.
 Progress is going fast, come back to see the update.
+!
+Crossed Endpoints are deprecated and aren't used by VRChat anymore or will soon stop to be.

 ## WebSocket